 What is iWriter?

 In this site you don’t waste time bidding for projects.
-It works a bit differently and professionally.
+It works differently.

-You will therefore not just work on blind projects like other freelancing websites.
-By clicking the small plus sign on the left of each description, you’ll find details about what the client wants.
+Each article on the queue has it’s own instructions.
+To see them, you click on the small plus sign on the left of each description, you’ll find details about what the client wants.

 So what does rating mean in the site?

-The rating is simply someone giving your article a “score” of between 1 and 5 for each article.
-1 star will mean a very poor article while 5 stars stand for an excellent, brilliant article.
+The rating is simply someone giving your article a “score” (between 1 and 5) for each article.
+1 star means a very poor article while 5 stars depict an excellent article.
 A good average rating will lead to a better ranking and therefore more money and more projects.